MicrosoftDocs/entra-docs/docs/verified-id/did-web-path.md

 ## Creating contracts using the new did:web:path authority

-Contracts needs to be created using the [Admin API](admin-api.md#contracts) as there is currently no user interface support for secondary authorities.
+Contracts need to be created using the [Admin API](admin-api.md#contracts) as there's currently no user interface support for secondary authorities.

 ## Issuing credentials based contracts in the new did:web:path authority